 Tracking Group Data completed by party B

-Note: This Transaction Confirmation is complete and effective as of the Transaction Effective Date and ready for parties’ implementation of the natural gas sale and purchase transaction.
+Note: This Transaction Confirmation is complete and effective as of the Transaction Confirmation Effective Date and ready for parties’ implementation of the natural gas sale and purchase transaction.

 Scenario C

-Description: An existing Transaction is in effect between Party A and Party B. Party B, as seller and the Confirming Party, initiates a superseding Transaction Confirmation to this Transaction with Party A (non-Confirming Party), updating Transaction Base data with a Transaction Effective Date for the change.
-The existing Transaction is not changed from its original state for time period prior to the new Transaction Effective Date.
+Description: An existing Transaction is in effect between Party A and Party B. Party B, as seller and the Confirming Party, initiates a Revised Transaction Confirmation to this Transaction with Party A (receiving Party), updating Transaction Base data with a Transaction Confirmation Effective Date for the change.
+The existing Transaction is not changed from its original state for time period prior to the new Transaction Confirmation Effective Date.
 The new TC Dataset is not in effect until the TC Dataset is Effective with a Transaction Confirmation Change Type Status = A (Accepted) and a Transaction Status = E (Effective).

-This change is generally implemented using a superseding Transaction Confirmation Update.
+This change is generally implemented using a Revised Transaction Confirmation Update.
 Party A validates that no original data has been changed other than Updated-related data.
 Party A finds no errors.
-Party A, as the non- Confirming Party, validates the data, finds no errors or questions on the superseding TC Dataset.
-Party A completes the Party A Signatory Data and accepts the superseding Transaction Confirmation as transmitted.
+Party A, as the non- Confirming Party, validates the data, finds no errors or questions on the Revised TC Dataset.
+Party A completes the Party A Signatory Data and accepts the Revised Transaction Confirmation as transmitted.
 Party A returns the TC Dataset with a Transaction Change Type Status = A (Accepted) and a Transaction Status = E (Effective).
-The Accepted version of the TC Dataset becomes the latest Effective version of the Transaction as of the Transaction Effective Date in the TC Dataset.
+The Accepted version of the TC Dataset becomes the latest Effective version of the Transaction as of the Transaction Confirmation Effective Date in the TC Dataset.

-NOTE: Under the 6.3.1 Contract General Terms and Conditions, Party A, as non-Confirming Party, is not required to respond to Party B, as the Confirming Party.
+NOTE: Under the 6.3.1 Contract General Terms and Conditions, Party A, as receiving Party, is not required to respond to Party B, as the Confirming Party.

-Step 1 Transmission of a superseding TC Dataset sent by the Transaction Confirmation initiator; Confirming Party, as Seller (Party B) completes all sections of the TC Dataset as noted.
+Step 1 Transmission of a Revised TC Dataset sent by the Transaction Confirmation initiator; Confirming Party, as Seller (Party B) completes all sections of the TC Dataset as noted.

 Transaction Confirmation Change Type U (Updated)